SMAFIRA/c_corpus/README.md

 If you use our data, please cite our publication:

 Butzke D, Dulisch N, Dunst S, et al. SMAFIRA-c: A benchmark text corpus for evaluation of approaches to relevance ranking and knowledge discovery in the biomedical domain.
 Research Square; 2020.
 DOI: 10.21203/rs.3.rs-16454/v1.

-PLEASE NOTE: Elaboration of SMAFIRA_corpus is ongoing work!
-New versions of the corpus will be constantly added.